1935 Labor Day hurricane: Impact

+After the third day of the storm corpses swelled and split open in the subtropical heat, according to rescue workers.
+Public health officials ordered plain wood coffins holding the dead to be stacked and burned in several locations.
+The National Weather Service estimated 408 deaths from the hurricane.
+Bodies were recovered as far away as Flamingo and Cape Sable on the southwest tip of the Florida mainland.
 The United States Coast Guard and other federal and state agencies organized evacuation and relief efforts.
 Boats and airplanes carried injured survivors to Miami.
 The railroad was never rebuilt, but temporary bridges and ferry landings were under construction as soon as materials arrived.
 On March 29, 1938, the last gap in the Overseas Highway linking Key West to the mainland was completed.
 The new highway incorporated the roadbed and surviving bridges of the railway.